aarush67/File-Encryptor/README.md

 We the author are not liable for any damage caused by this software.
-The user take for all the misuse of this product
+The user of this product takes all resposiblites for the misuse of this product